 On the horizon for human resources is a more comprehensive new hire process, as well as continuing supervisor training, annual Equal Employment Opportunity awareness and prevention training and risk management policies.

 The Finance Department under the leadership of Lupe Martinez continues its efforts in maintaining our fiduciary responsibility to the citizens of Taos County, centralized purchasing has proven to be successful by allowing the County to maximize its dollar by purchasing various supplies in bulk, consolidating similar departments and streamlining our leasing contracts.
-The majority of our Finance team have received their credentials as Certified Procurement Officer(s) by the State of New Mexico.
+The majority of our Finance team have received their credentials as a Certified Procurement Officer(s) by the State of New Mexico.

 During the year, our financial audit team resolved its audit findings with the Finance and Treasurer’s staffs working together, management applauds those efforts and will continue to support any changes necessary to ensure fiscal accountability of our county resources.

 In conclusion, I would like to thank the amazing team of men and women that work hard every day to serve the taxpayers of Taos County.
-I also want to thank the hard working Elected Officials that allow me to serve as the Taos County Manager, and allow me to lead such a great team, and finally I need to thank the taxpayers of Taos County for providing both the reason and the resources for us to serve.
+I also want to thank the hard-working Elected Officials that allow me to serve as the Taos County Manager, and allow me to lead such a great team, and finally, I need to thank the taxpayers of Taos County for providing both the reason and the resources for us to serve.